JongHwaShim/KCC-project/readme.txt

-test for using and upload github
+wefwecfsavawreftest for using and upload github